mode-x/tic-tac-toe/README.md

 5. When someone wins, highlight the three squares that caused the win.
 6. When no one wins, display a message about the result being a draw.

-I intend to explore these and more.
+I will continue to explore these and other ways to improve the game while learning react.